flenniken/collections/docs/collection-maker.md

 mkdir tmp/c24
 ~~~

-Put 8, 10, 12 or 16 of your best photos in the folder.
+Put 8, 10, 12, 14, or 16 of your best photos in the folder.
 Export unmodified
-originals from Apple Photos, or copy files from Adobe Bridge.
+originals from Apple Photos, or copy or export files from Adobe Bridge

 __Mac Photos__

 * create an album with all the photos for the topic
-* mark 8 to 20 favorites
+* mark 8, 10, 12, 14, or 16 favorites
 * filter by favorites, select all
 * File > Export > Export Unmodified Originals
 * uncheck "Export IPTC as XMP"